bormaxi8080/osint-timeline/DRAFT.md

 **AI:**

-Chainsaw Human Typing is a tool that allows you to simulate human typing on a keyboard if you can't, or don't want to, paste directly: https://github.com/LyubomirT/chainsaw-human-typing#
+Chainsaw Human Typing is a tool that allows you to simulate human typing on a keyboard if you can't, or don't want to, paste directly: https://github.com/LyubomirT/chainsaw-human-typing

 Deep Live Cam - Real time face swap and one-click video deepfake with only a single image: https://github.com/hacksider/Deep-Live-Cam

 ---

 **Software Development:**

+Parrot UI - A no-CLI, copy-paste component library using Tailwind and TSX.
+Simple, transparent, and easy to integrate: https://github.com/ddoemonn/parrot_ui

 Jet-Admin - Web based PostgreSQL tables manager and admin dashboard for your operations!
 Edit data, build graphs and dashboards using queries: https://github.com/Jet-labs/Jet-admin